mzhang28/blog/src/content/posts/2023-09-01-formal-cek-machine-in-agda/index.md

 [tc]: https://en.wikipedia.org/wiki/Turing_completeness

+$$
-    Y = λf.(λx.f(x(x)))(λx.f(x(x)))
+Y = \lambda f.(\lambda x.f(x(x)))(\lambda x.f(x(x)))
+$$

 That's quite a mouthful.
-If you tried calling Y on some term, you will find that evaluation will quickly expand infinitely.
-That makes sense given its purpose: to find a _fixed point_ of whatever function you pass in.
+If you tried calling $Y$ on some term, you will find that evaluation will quickly expand infinitely.
+That makes sense given its
+purpose: to find a _fixed point_ of whatever function you pass in.

+> [!NOTE]
-> As an example, the fixed-point of the function f(x) = sqrt(x) is 1.
-That's
+> As an example, the fixed-point of the function $f(x) = \sqrt{x}$ is $1$.
+> That's because $f(1) = 1$, and applying $f$ to any other number sort of
+> converges in on this value.
+If you took any number and applied $f$ infinitely
+> many times on it, you would get $1$.
+>
+> In this sense, the Y combinator can be seen as a sort of brute-force approach
-> because f(1) = 1.
-The Y combinator attempts to find the fixed point by simply
+> of finding this fixed point by simply applying the function over and over until
-> applying the function multiple times.
-In the untyped lambda calculus, this can
+> the result stops changing.
+In the untyped lambda calculus, this can be used to
-> be used to implement simple (but possibly unbounded) recursion.
+> implement simple (but possibly unbounded) recursion.

 This actually proves disastrous for trying to reason about the logic of a program.
-If we don't even know for sure if something will halt, how can we know that it'll produce the correct value?
-In fact, you can prove false statements using infinite recursion as a basis.
+If something is able to recurse on itself without limit, we won't be able to tell what its result is, and we _definitely_ won't be able to know if the result is correct.
+This is why we typically ban unbounded recursion in proof systems.
+In fact, you can give proofs for false statements using infinite recursion.

 This is why we actually prefer _not_ to work with Turing-complete languages when doing logical reasoning on program evaluation.
 Instead, we always want to add